kolan72/PoliNorError/README.md

 - `Func<Exception, Task>`
 - `Func<Exception, CancellationToken, Task>`

 Error processors are handled one by one by the `BulkErrorProcessor` class.
 To customize this behavior, you could implement the `IBulkErrorProcessor` interface and use one of the policy or policy processor class constructors.
+Note that if cancellation occurs during `BulkErrorProcessor` execution, delegate handling will be interrupted, and the `IsFailed` and `IsCanceled` properties of the `PolicyResult` will be set to true.

 ### Error filters
 If no filter is set, any error will try to be processed.